weimingtom/ppsspp-1.18.1_fork/README.md

 ```
 * imouto.iso (实妹相伴的大泉君psp移植版) too slow (especially audio delay) and sometimes crash
 ```
+Fixed
-Core/HLE/sceMpeg.cpp, use std::mutex to fix this bug
+see Core/HLE/sceMpeg.cpp, use std::mutex to fix this bug

+can use usleep(100) or printf() to solve this problem I use std::mutex to solve it

+crash in Core/HLE/sceMpeg.cpp:906
+free(): double free detected in tcache 2

+Fixed here:
+~H264Frames()
+void add(const u8 *str, int sz)
 ```
 * Toheart2 psp crash, need to disable buffer (but also crash?)